Early retirement because of illness or disability

 Get expert independent advice

 We strongly recommend using a financial adviser.
 They are qualified professionals who can give you individual advice on the best way of converting your pension pot into your retirement income based on your circumstances.

-You may also need to take financial advice if you are in a final salary scheme, depending on how complex the scheme is.
+You might also need to take financial advice if you’re in a final salary scheme, depending on how complex the scheme is.